GT4SD/gt4sd-core/CONTRIBUTING.md

     git push -u origin a-super-nice-feature-we-all-need
     ```

-8. Open a PR via the "Pull request" button, the maintainers will be happy to review it.
+8. From your fork, open a pull request via the "_Contribute_" button, the maintainers will be happy to review it.

 ## Contributing to GT4SD documentation